 All of this helps them quickly rise as a likable leader among a group of unfamiliar people.

-Grandiose narcissists are mentally tougher and less likely to experience depressive symptoms.
+Positive narcissists who lean towards grandiosity are mentally tougher and less likely to experience depressive symptoms.
 This makes them more resistant to adversities and allows them to bounce back to normalcy sooner than others.
-Moreover, their extroverted personality makes it difficult for others to notice their pain.

 When their high-risk decisions result in profitable outcomes, others accept them as crisis solvers.